 The 360’s have the toaster pick-ups.
 The tail-piece is the “R” type as seen on the later model 360’s.

 Vox makes lower cost hybrid amps that could sub for AC15 and or AC-30’s

 One that may still be found is the VOX Cambridge 30.
 Today they make the AC30VR.
 These hybrid amps use a single tube in either the pre-amp section or in the power section.
 This makes for a much lighter amp.

-I must admit, I haven’t heard this live.
+I must admit, I haven’t heard these live.
 The demos on YouTube sound pretty well.
 I’m sure they are fine for a Beatles tribute.

-“1964 The Tribute”, one of the best and longest running Beatles Tribute band use the old Vox tone lab amp simulator along with light weight dummy amps to save on high airline baggage charges.
-Judging on their live sound , they work well.
-The tone lab has an actual 12ax7 tube in it so you do get a tube sound.
+“1964 The Tribute”, one of the best and longest running Beatles Tribute band use the old Vox “Tone lab” amp simulator along with light weight dummy amps to save on high airline baggage charges.
+Judging on their live sound, they work well.
+The tone lab has a 12ax7 tube in it so you do get a tube sound.
+There are some that say the tube is there only for show.
+I have one and the tube makes a difference.
 There are still web sites that have tone patches that you can load.
 Look for .tlp files.

 Vox also makes a VT series but in someone infinite wisdom the grills are either made of metal or black cloth.
 I have a VT40+ which I have used to jam, I have yet to gig with it.
 It has the black cloth.
 There is a fellow that wrote a nice article on how to change either the metal or black grill cloths and replace them with the traditional grill cloths.